negomi/react-burger-menu/README.md

 <Menu onOpen={ handleOnOpen } />
 ```

+*Note: The menu will NOT open automatically if you pass this prop, so you must handle it yourself.*

 #### Close menu handler

 If you keep the menu state yourself it might be convenient to pass a custom function to be used when the user triggers something that should close the menu.